michael-mcanulty/md-datetimepicker/README.md

 - michael.mcanulty88@gmail.com

-If you want something added on and you don't have time, let me know I will try and squeeze it in.
+If you find an error or would like something added on and you don't have time, let me know I will help.

 Michael
-michael.mcanulty88@gmail.com
 Portland, OR